BYO-UPM/Lung_lessions_COVID19/README.md

 1. Download the input data from the Kaggle challenge available here: https://www.kaggle.com/competitions/siim-covid19-detection and extract it in the kaggle/input directory

-2. Run the dataset_preprocessing.ipynb notebook in order to generate the PNG files from the DICOM and create the resized bounding boxes annotations
+2. Run the dataset_preprocessing.ipynb notebook in order to generate the PNG files from the DICOM and create the resized bounding boxes annotations.
+Different output sizes can be configured.
+By default sizes 256x256 512x512 & 768x768 are created.

+3. Use the Bboxes.m MatLab script in order to preprocess the bounding boxes as indicated in Section 2 of the original paper

 3. Train the models using the notebooks in the model_training folder

 4. Perform inference using the scripts in the inference folder or design your own validation scripts.
 Paths pointing to the best weights .pth files need to be manually set up by the user.

+## Hardware

+This code was originally designed to be runned in the Kaggle online framework, which has the following specs:

+- Tesla P100 16GB RAM GPU
+- 16 GB RAM 2vCPUs

+The code was also runned and tested in a local enviroment using

+- NVIDIA RTX2080 GPU
+- 32GB RAM